eclipse-kura/kura/_posts/ref/2022-01-18-wire-graph-service.md

 categories: [ref]
 ---

-This document describes the format of the configuration of the WireGraphService component.
-The configuration of the WireGraphService contains the informations related to the Wire Graph topology and rendering properties.
+This document describes the configuration format for the WireGraphService component.
+The WireGraphService configuration contains all the information related to the Wire Graph topology and rendering properties.
 The pid of the WireGraphService configuration is `org.eclipse.kura.wire.graph.WireGraphService`.
-The WireGraphService configuration contains a single property of string type named `WireGraph` that contains a serialized JSON representation of a [WireGraph](#wire_graph) object describing the current graph layout.
+The WireGraphService configuration represents the current graph layout as a single string typed property named `WireGraph` that represents a serialized JSON representation of a [WireGraph](#wire_graph) object.

 ## JSON definitions
 #### Position